cmattatall/cmake_modules/README.md

 - Fix code coverage report generation using stdout redirection (see GnuCoverageConfig.cmake::GnuCoverage_setup_coverage_build_target).
 This will not work on windows platforms

+- Add support for failing builds when a certain code coverage percent (by line, and also by function) is not met.

 LOOK INTO:
 https://cmake.org/cmake/help/v3.21/cpack_gen/deb.html#cpack_gen:CPack%20DEB%20Generator